 Since TPO is a newer roofing material, it’s essential to use a reputable manufacturer to ensure you’re getting a high-quality roofing product.
 Not all TPO roofing products are made to the same standards, meaning you could end up with a lower-quality material.
 However, by working with an experienced roofer who uses high-quality products from trusted brands, you can ensure you get a TPO roof that lasts.

 TPO offers excellent energy benefits for commercial buildings.
-TPO is what’s known as a “cool roof”, meaning it reflects ultraviolet (UV) rays from the sun to keep your building and your roofing system cooler.
-This means TPO can help control energy costs in your commercial property, and since the roof itself will be cooler and not absorb heat, it’s less susceptible to heat-related damage that can shorten its lifespan.
+TPO is what’s known as a “cool roof”.
+It reflects ultraviolet (UV) rays from the sun to keep your building and roofing system cooler.
+This means TPO can help control energy costs in your commercial property.
+Since the roof itself will be cooler and not absorb heat, it’s less susceptible to heat-related damage that can shorten its lifespan.

 Con: May Be Prone to Leaks